mrtnsp/mavenbasics/README.md

 # mavenbasics

-Basic maven pom with dependencies for TDD: junit, mockito, hamcrest Additional the plugin settings for a jacoco coverage and sonar analysis are given.
+Basic maven pom with dependencies for TDD: junit 5, mockito, assertj Additional the plugin settings for a jacoco coverage and sonar analysis are given.
 The Maven site will include the jacoco coverage report.

+The jacoco check for a minimum coverage was disabled -  it wont work with junit jupiter at the moment.

 ## usage:
 ### create a report